Soybeans, wheat gain in commodities rebound; biofuel worries cap corn - Up News Info

 Article content

 Grain and oilseed futures had fallen sharply last week as worries about global economic growth and rising coronavirus infections pressured broader markets.
-Crude oil and metals prices rose on Monday after bargain hunting drove equity markets higher across Asia and Europe.
+Crude oil and metals climbed on Monday and global equities markets rose as investor concerns that the U.S. Federal Reserve would soon begin changing its accommodative monetary stance faded.

 “The macros are taking the foot off the throat of commodities today, except for corn.
 Traders are still very nervous about the biofuel RINs and what kind of exclusions will be given to refiners,” said Mike Zuzolo, president of Global Commodity Analytics.